What an Effective First Collection Letter Can Accomplish

 - Ask your customer the reason for the problem (i.e. the non-payment).

 - Provide a simple way for the customer to respond.

-It’s very important that while letting the customer know the debt is due and payable — and in most cases accruing interest — you not ask for payment outright.
+It’s very important that while letting the customer know the debt is due and payable — and in most cases accruing interest — you do not ask for payment outright.
 By asking the reason for non-payment, rather than asserting your right to demand payment, you give the customer enough space to consider the reasons for doing the right thing (e.g., the debt is rising as interest is added).
-You also appear more understanding.
+You also appear to be more understanding.
 This softer initial approach avoids placing you in an adversarial position in relation to the customer, which can help reduce resistance.
 You may, in fact, be able to improve your relationship with this customer by using this approach.

 Download Our Free Initial Collection Letter Template & Guide

 To learn everything you need to know to prepare this letter, download our free template and guide.
 When you download this guide, you’ll receive the following: